-Python 3.8 will/has reached it’s end of life 9 days ago.
+Python 3.8 will/has reached it’s end of life 1 month ago.
 Soon, you will be forced to upgrade as tools and libraries gradually start removing it’s support.
 If you have the option to upgrade to the latest Python version, take it.
 But especially library maintainers don’t have that luxury and still have to keep 3.9 support around.
 It’s been a while since all the „What’s new in Python 3.9″ articles came out.
 So here’s a farewell of what’s going away and hello to what can you start using instead.

 Before we go into the details of what’s changing, I would recommend trying a tool called pyupgrade